-3.1 This outline planning application seeks permission for the erection of up to seven dwellings following the demolition of no.63 Main Street, with all matters reserved for future consideration.
+- 3.1 This outline planning application seeks permission for the erection of up to seven dwellings, with all matters reserved for future consideration.
 It is proposed that the access would be taken from a new access point from Main Street.
-The application was originally submitted with an Indicative Layout Plan showing a cul-de-sac arrangement of nine detached dwellings.
-Following concerns about the proposed layout, a Design Brief was submitted in March 2022 and re-consultation was undertaken on a revised proposal of up to seven dwellings.
+The application was submitted with an Indicative Layout Plan showing a cul-de-sac arrangement of detached dwellings.
+Following concerns raised about the indicative layout, a Design Brief was submitted in March 2022 and re-consultation was undertaken.
 Further transport evidence was also requested and submitted to demonstrate the capability of accessing the site and safety implications.
-However, 'means of access' remains a reserved matter.

-- 3.2 The application is also supported by the following: - Design and Access Statement - Preliminary Ecological Appraisal Report (September 2020) - · Bat Building Assessment (August 2020) - Transport Technical Note (dated 30/11/21) - Design Brief December 2021 - Phase 1 and 2 Geo-Environmental Report March 2022 - Potential Access Arrangement Stage 1 Road Safety Audit (RPS, v1 June 22) - Tree survey, constraints and protection plans March, 2023 - Road Safety Audits submitted March 2023 (addressing larger vehicles) - Biodiversity Impact Assessment and offsetting proposals (Dec.
+However, 'means of access' remains a reserved matter. - 3.2 The application is also supported by the following: - Design and Access Statement - Planning Statement - Preliminary Ecological Appraisal Report (September 2020) - Transport Technical Note (dated 30/11/21) - proposed Access Arrangement Stage 1 Road Safety Audit (RPS, v1 June 22) - Design Brief, October 2021 - Phase 1 and 2 Geo Environmental Report (March 22, Dice Environmental) - Preliminary Arboricultural Assessment (Dec 20, Middlemarch Environmental) - Proposed Site Access Option A (June 22, Taylor Bowie Ltd) and plans referenced JNY10868-01 rev C, April 23 - Road Safety Audits submitted March 2023 (addressing larger vehicles) - Biodiversity Impact Assessment and offsetting proposals (Dec.
 2022 March 2023)